idia-astro/idia_vr_quest/README.md

 The client is written in C#, and has only been tested on Windows (building for Android) with Unity 2021.1.
 The powershell script `CompileGrpcServiceWindows.ps1` needs to be run before running Unity.

+The client has a `NativeFunctions` C++ plugin that can be compiled using vcpkg (Windows) or the NDK (Android).
+Instructions to follow.

 A `config.json` file should be placed in the [persistent data path](https://docs.unity3d.com/2021.1/Documentation/ScriptReference/Application-persistentDataPath.html), in order to specify the server address and file/folder paths.
 An example config is shown below:

 ```json